MatrixMagician/proxmox-vm-autoscale/README.md

-# 🚀 Proxmox VM Autoscale - Secure & Modernized
+# 🚀 Proxmox VM Autoscale - API-Based

 ## 🌟 Overview
 **Proxmox VM Autoscale** is a dynamic scaling service that automatically adjusts virtual machine (VM) resources (CPU cores and RAM) on your Proxmox Virtual Environment (VE) based on real-time metrics and user-defined thresholds.
-This solution helps ensure efficient resource usage, optimizing performance and resource availability dynamically.
-This project was originally created by Fabrizio Salmi
+This solution uses the **native Proxmox API** for fast, secure, and reliable resource management.

-The service supports multiple Proxmox hosts via SSH connections and can be easily installed and managed as a **systemd** service for seamless automation.
+The service supports both single-node and cluster deployments, with automatic node discovery and can be easily installed and managed as a **systemd** service for seamless automation.

 > [!IMPORTANT]
-> This repository now includes a **completely refactored, security-enhanced version** that addresses critical vulnerabilities and follows modern Python design principles.
-See the [Security Features](#-security-features) section below.
+> This version uses the **native Proxmox API** instead of SSH connections for enhanced performance and security.

 > [!IMPORTANT]
 > To enable scaling of VM resources, make sure NUMA and hotplug features are enabled: